March 16-17, 2019 | NUNM Campus

 Join our expert presenters to learn about nutritional therapies for yourself and/or your patients.
 Our presenters are doctors, nutritionists, health coaches and authors who support people with SIBO.
 Some have also experienced SIBO firsthand, and will share their own experiences.
 Topics will cover SIBO Diets, SIBO Symptom Mitigation, SIBO & Histamine Intolerance, Cooking for SIBO, Elemental Diet and more!

-- 12 CEUs pending approval through OBNM
+- 12 CEUs approved through OBNM

-- 12 prescribed credits pending approval through AAFP
+- 12.75 prescribed credits approved through AAFP

 - 12 PDA points pending approval by NCCAOM